casualwriter/casual-markdown-cv/README.md

 .... resume content in markdown format ....

 ```

-It is a single html file may run from web or local. check its [layout by github-self-host](https://raw.githack.com/casualwriter/casual-markdown-cv/main/resume.html)
+It is a single html file may run from web or local, share by url or print to PDF.

 If still not good enough, try other themes